-In addition to routine maintenance. preventative maintenance is crucial in proper working order and ensuring longevity of our equipment and vehicles, while prioritizing safety and functionality in the field.
+In addition to routine maintenance, preventative maintenance is crucial in ensuring proper working order and longevity of our equipment and vehicles, while prioritizing safety and functionality in the field.
 The agency utilizes a vehicle and equipment maintenance sheet that is reviewed by the staff at the start of each shift to ensure the equipment is in proper working condition.
 Seasonal employees assigned a vehicle must complete a "Daily Truck Checklist."
-This guides them through a thorough inspection of the vehicle which includes checking fluid levels, taillights, blinkers, strobe lights, headlights, tire conditions, tire pressure, etc. While our mechanic maintains the equipment and vehicles all staff are responsible for ensuring that they are in the proper working order.
+This guides them through a thorough inspection of the vehicle which includes checking fluid levels, taillights, turn signals, safety lights, headlights, tire condition and pressure, etc. While our mechanic maintains the equipment and vehicles all staff are responsible for ensuring that they are in the proper working order.